pramnora/Vue-js/README.md

 INTRODUCTION

-Vue.js, is a relatively easy, simple, and, straight forwards to both learn/use Javascript framework; which is why I would very highly recommend it to people who are 'beginners' who've never actually practiced using Javascript frameworks before; as it will teach you the basics of building and manipulating web page 'front ends'.
+Vue.js, is a relatively easy, simple, and, straight forwards to both learn/use Javascript framework; which is why I would very highly recommend it to people who are 'beginners' who've never actually practiced using Javascript frameworks before; as it will teach you about all of the basics of building and manipulating web page 'front ends'.

 WHAT YOU MIGHT NEED TO LEARN, FIRST; BEFORE LEARNING TO USE JAVASCRIPT FRAMEWORKS, NAMELY: HTML/CSS/JAVASCRIPT